Cultural Organization Economic Recovery Program

 Complete the online application and submit it by December 11, 2020 at 11:59pm (ET).

-Contact Sara Glidden, Program Manager, Cultural Investment Portfolio using the subject line “Cultural Organization Economic Recovery Grant Program”
+Join our Office Hours to ask questions about the program or application process, or contact Sara Glidden, Program Manager, Cultural Investment Portfolio using the subject line “Cultural Organization Economic Recovery Grant Program”

 Cultural Organizations have suffered staggering losses as a result of the COVID-19 pandemic and related closures.
 The Cultural Organization Economic Recovery Grant Program offers grants to support Massachusetts nonprofit cultural organizations negatively impacted by the coronavirus/COVID-19 pandemic.
 Culture is a major contributor to economic growth and opportunity in Massachusetts, investing in the recovery of Cultural Organizations is an investment in the economic recovery of the Commonwealth.